 What will combat be like in Tales of Arise?

-Tomizawa says that players shouldn't expect major changes to the Linear Motion Battle System that the Tales series is known for, according to a conversation with Game Informer.
+Back in 2019, Tomizawa said that players shouldn't expect major changes to the Linear Motion Battle System that the Tales series is known for, according to a conversation with Game Informer.
 That said, the same conversation mentions "plans to do exciting new things with it in Arise."
-Tomizawa hasn't elaborated on specifics of the battle system yet but based on his claim that its "core formula" would remain similar, here are the things you can likely expect from it.

 If you aren't familiar with the standard Tales battle system, the gist is that battles take place in a 3D space but characters run in a straight line towards a target.
 Tales of the Abyss introduced a free run element to the LMBS system that allowed a character to move in all directions while a certain button is pressed and return to linear motion after.
 Based on the brief glimpse of combat we got in the Arise trailer, it looks like there will be a free running element to its version of the LMBS system.
 We also spotted at least one dodge roll in the trailer.